How does the planning system in the UK help to create a healthy, sustainable community?

 mechanisms of building sustainable communities

-Based on this research, the main features that make up a sustainable community include ecological protection, urban density and population increase of village centres, indigenous economy, viable transport, rational housing, a civilised society, water and sewage management, and the implementation of proper recycling mechanisms in a given region (Koziolek, 2011).
+According to the findings of this research, essential components defining a sustainable community encompass ecological preservation, increased urban density and population in village centres, promotion of indigenous economies, sustainable transportation, thoughtful housing practices, a civilized society, effective water and sewage management, and the establishment of efficient recycling mechanisms within a specific region (Koziolek, 2011).

-Sustainable societies usually endorse goals that promote respect for both natural surroundings and human nature.
-Therefore, besides utilising suitable technology, sustainable communities are expected to meet various goals (Phillips and Gardner, 2012).
-First, experts should place a high priority on the excellence of life.
-It, therefore, means that the implementation of proper strategies should promote the residents in the areas such as social, psychological, and economic ventures.
-Moreover, the ability to achieve an acceptable quality of life should be implemented in an equal, open, and democratic manner (Hahn and Figge, 2018).
+Sustainable societies advocate for goals prioritising the well-being of natural environments and human communities.
+In addition to employing appropriate technology, sustainable communities are expected to achieve various objectives (Phillips and Gardner, 2012).
+First and foremost, experts should prioritize enhancing the quality of life, ensuring that strategies implemented contribute to the residents' social, psychological, and economic well-being.
+Pursuing an acceptable quality of life should be inclusive, transparent, and democratic (Hahn and Figge, 2018).

-Building and designing a sustainable society requires the residents to respect the natural surroundings.
-This concept suggests that a sustainable community should recognise its link with nature.
-Moreover, the employed strategies should present systems and elements that are essential to people’s wellbeing.
-The community should offer access to nature through the provision of metropolitan parks, open-space zones, and the creation of urban gardens (Gifford, 2012).
-Overall, a sustainable community comprises a proper understanding of the sensitive appearance of the natural versus the built environment.
-Experts develop sustainable societies by avoiding taking part in approaches that may negatively affect nature and the ecological situation (Avgeriou, Stal, and Hilliard, 2013).
+Creating and designing a sustainable society entails a profound respect for the natural surroundings, emphasizing the community's connection with nature.
+Strategies should incorporate systems and elements essential to people's well-being, providing access to nature through metropolitan parks, open-space zones, and urban gardens (Gifford, 2012).
+Overall, a sustainable community involves a comprehensive understanding of the delicate balance between the natural and built environments, with experts avoiding approaches that may adversely impact nature and ecological conditions (Avgeriou, Stal, and Hilliard, 2013).

 Elements of Place-making Approach